Summary of Chāmpo Pitta Shampoo review

 If you couple the fact that I am washing my hair less with only needing to use small amounts of this concentrated shampoo and conditioner, what initially seems to be quite an expensive product quickly becomes much better value for money.

-The shampoo is very thick (and grey in colour because Chāmpo want it to be natural and so choose not to add colour to it).
-I find I only have to use a small amount, and I also don’t ‘rinse and repeat’ – providing I get my hair wet enough at the outset, just one wash does the trick.
+The shampoo is thick and I find I only have to use a small amount.
+I also don’t need to ‘rinse and repeat’ – providing I get my hair wet enough at the outset, just one wash does the trick.

 Similarly, with the conditioner, I don’t need to use much.
 As you’ll see from the earlier photo, I have shoulder-length hair (fairly average I guess) and if I brush it before washing it, it doesn’t really seem to get tangled at the top with this shampoo.
 Consequently, I condition it only from the middle downwards.